Jeremylin0904/CV_Self-Driving-Car_Camera/README.md

 ## Usage
 1. Launch ROS core: `roscore`.
-2. Run the lane following node: `rosrun package_name lane_follow.py`(rosrun package_name lane_follow.py).
+2. Run the lane following node: `lane_following_group5_1.py`[lane_following_group5_1.py].
-3. The node will subscribe to the camera's raw image topic and start processing the images to control the robot's motion.
+4. The node will subscribe to the camera's raw image topic and start processing the images to control the robot's motion.

 ## Video Demonstration
 You can watch the lane following functionality in action in this video: [Lane Following Demo](https://youtu.be/46JBglssC7o).